fmunz/motion/README.md

 When running this demo at DAIS, some attendees achieved a magnitude of over 200 (on a non-calibrated scale).
 ![Arch](img/histo.png)

+I used Delta Sharing (see notebook above) to read these results with a Colab notebook.

 ### Not running this demo